top of page

 Canva Images

-RSV is a common virus that affects the lower respiratory tract (the small passages that delivery air to the lungs).
-When someone becomes infected with RSV, the virus attaches to the cells in the small airway passages causing inflammation and swelling.
-Inflammation in the these tiny airway passages is called bronchiolitis and can cause severe coughing and difficulty breathing.
+RSV is a common virus that affects the lower respiratory tract (the small passages that deliver air to the lungs).
+When someone becomes infected with RSV, the virus attaches to the cells in the small airway passages, causing inflammation and swelling.
+Inflammation in these tiny airway passages is called bronchiolitis and can cause severe coughing and difficulty breathing.
 Sometimes, RSV can also cause pneumonia (infection in the lungs).

 Who is most at risk of getting sick with RSV?

 It is important to know that any baby can get very sick from RSV, even if they were born at term and healthy.
-However, there are some babies and young children that are at higher risk severe illness.
+However, there are some babies and young children who are at higher risk of severe illness.
 Those at highest risk include:

 • Premature babies (especially if they get RSV during the first 6 months of life)